basnijholt/miflora/README.md

 This is the backend library to be used.

 ### bluez/gatttool wrapper (deprecated)
-:warning: The bluez team makred gatttool as deprecated.
+:warning: The bluez team marked gatttool as deprecated.
 This solution may still work on some Linux distributions, but it is not recommended any more.

 To use the bluez wrapper, you need to install the bluez tools on your machine.
 No additional python libraries are required.
-Some distrubutions moved the gatttool binary to a separate package.
-Make sure you have this binaray available on your machine.
+Some distributions moved the gatttool binary to a separate package.
+Make sure you have this binary available on your machine.

 Example to use the bluez/gatttool wrapper:
 ```python